Julie Andrews: 1963–1967: Mary Poppins and film stardom

 After completing The Sound of Music, Andrews appeared as a guest star on the NBC-TV variety series The Andy Williams Show.
 She followed this television appearance with an Emmy Award-winning special, The Julie Andrews Show, which featured Gene Kelly and the New Christy Minstrels as guests.
 It aired on NBC-TV in November 1965.
 In 1966, Andrews starred in Hawaii, the highest-grossing film of its year.
 Also in 1966, she starred opposite Paul Newman in Torn Curtain, which was directed by Alfred Hitchcock and shot at Universal Studios Hollywood.
-Hitchcock gave Newman and Andrews relative free rein in dialogue during production.
-She credits the director with teaching her extensively about lenses and camera-work.
+Hitchcock gave Newman and Andrews relatively free rein in dialogue during production.
+She credits the director with teaching her extensively about lenses and camera work.
 During a press interview, she "made the mistake" of expressing her unhappiness with her performance and subsequently received a "terse" letter from Hitchcock, which Andrews later cited as an "important lesson".
 The film received mixed reviews upon release.

 The following year, Andrews played the titular character in Thoroughly Modern Millie (1967).
 Andrews described work on the film as a "pleasant distraction" for "allowing her to be something of a clown", as her stepfather died shortly before filming.
 The film was a box office success; critics described Andrews as "very much the leading lady" and "absolutely darling" as well as "deliciously spirited and dry".
 The film was nominated for seven Academy Awards, and Andrews scored a Golden Globe nomination for her performance.
 At the time, Thoroughly Modern Millie and Torn Curtain were the biggest and second-biggest hits in Universal Pictures history, respectively.